OCA/partner-contact/partner_noncommercial/README.rst

 Configuration
 =============

-To configure this module, you need to:

-1. This module requires no special configuration.
+This module requires no special configuration.

 Usage
 =====

-This module changes some strings for partners to make them more appropiate for non-commercial context, especially renaming companies to organisations.
-It also adds some filters that are often used in non-commercial settings, although they can be usefull within companies too.
+This module changes some strings for partners to make them more appropiate for non-commercial context, especially renaming companies to organizations.
+It also adds some filters that are often used in non-commercial settings, although they can be useful within companies too.

 Bug Tracker